City of Sydney

-Much has been achieved over the past two decades to transform the Sydney Park site from its former post-industrial history and waste disposal, into 44 hectares of parkland and a vital asset for the growing communities of Sydney’s southern suburbs.
+Much has been achieved over the past two decades in transforming the Sydney Park site from its industrial and landfill legacy, into 44 hectares of parkland and a vital asset for the growing communities of Sydney’s south-east.

-This project forms the City’s largest environmental projects to date, built in partnership with the Australian Government through the National Urban Water and Desalination Plan.
+This project was City of Sydney’s largest environmental project to date, built in partnership with the Australian Government through the National Urban Water and Desalination Plan.
 It is an integral component of Sustainable Sydney 2030; targeting 10% of water demand to be met through local water capture and re-use in the park.
-The City also seized the once in a lifetime opportunity to use what was essentially an infrastructure project to breathe new life into the park – as a vibrant recreation and environmental asset for Sydney.
+The City also seized the opportunity to use what was essentially an infrastructure project as a vehicle to breathe new life into the park – as a vibrant recreation and environmental asset for Sydney.

-The City engaged a design team led by landscape architects Turf Design Studio and Environmental Partnership who orchestrated an intense and multi-disciplinary collaboration intersecting design, art, science and ecology – in a ‘roundtable’ of creatives shared between water experts Alluvium, artists Turpin + Crawford Studio, ecologists Dragonfly Environmental, engineers Partridge and the City’s own Landscape Architects.
-Design Landscapes constructed the project.
+The City engaged a design team led by landscape architects TDEP who orchestrated a multi-disciplinary collaboration inter-weaving design, art, science and ecology.
+The resulting ‘roundtable’ facilitated a shared design dialogue between water experts Equatica, artists Turpin + Crawford Studio, ecologists Dragonfly Environmental and the City’s own Landscape Architects.

 Previously, all stormwater from the 200 hectare upstream catchment flowed through to Munni Channel, and into Alexandra Canal and Botany Bay untreated.
 The ponds at Sydney Park suffered poor water quality and outbreaks of blue-green algae, Azolla and Duckweed largely due to periods of low rainfall and the stagnation of water during the warmer months.

 The Sydney Park Water Re-Use Project now provides enhanced circulation of water through the chain of ponds and wetlands; improving water quality, visual amenity and detention storage effectiveness.